It’s tough to decide which is right for you: a PC or a Mac. Tap or click here to see which is a better fit.

 We prefer to use our sponsor IDrive for its speed, reliability and security.
 Tap or click here to find out why we recommend IDrive.
 Though cloud storage is indeed simple, there remains one caveat: there is limited free space.
 After you fill the space that’s offered for free, you have to pay for more.

-If you really want to be thrifty, you can move as many files as you can into the free space, move them to the new computer, go back and empty the free space, then add more files and on and on and on.
-Obviously, this is very time-consuming, so you may want to pony up and buy more space.
+If you want to be thrifty, you can move as many files as you can into the free space, move them to the new computer, go back and empty the free space, then add more files and on and on and on.
+This is very time-consuming, so you may want to buy more space.

 The fastest way to move files from PC to PC is with a transfer cable.
 Connect both computers with the cable and begin transferring files.
 Because the computers are connected, the transfer process will be faster than using an external hard drive.